eosnewyork/eosdocs.io/PublicWebsite/content/Resources/apiendpoints/_index.md

 Add config.ini to the /eos folder.

-{We plan to provide a suggested config file here in the future to help those not familiar with Node configureation, in the meantime please reach out to EOS New York if and request assistance}
+{We plan to provide a suggested config file here in the future to help those not familiar with Node configuration, in the meantime please reach out to EOS New York and request assistance}

 ```
 /usr/local/eosio/bin/nodeos -d /eos/data --config-dir=/oes --hard-replay-blockchain